danielfrg/danielfrg.com/nbconvert/README.md

 Converts the notebooks using `nbconvert` to `html` and puts the content into a Markdown file.

-Reads notebooks from `content/notebooks` and outputs it to `content/blog/generated-nbs`.
+Reads notebooks from `src/pages` and outputs it to:

+- MD to `src/pages/`
+- HTML to `public/generated-nbs`

 It uses [`mkdocs-jupyter`](https://github.com/danielfrg/mkdocs-jupyter).